assetgraph/assetgraph/README.rst

 be automatically installed with ``npm install`` or `npm link`.

-Of particular note, `node-canvas <https://github.com/learnboost/node-canvas>`_ is not a pure-node module and requires the Cairo development sources (`libcairo2-dev` on Ubuntu & friends) and compilation of some glue C++-code to work.
+Of particular note, `node-canvas <https://github.com/learnboost/node-canvas>`_ is not a pure-node module and requires the Cairo development sources version 1.10 or later (`libcairo2-dev` on Ubuntu & friends) and compilation of some glue C++-code to work.

+Likewise, ``pngquant`` is required to help squash PNG files in size.

 Testing
 -------